-I love spending time in Kyoto but in the midst of cherry blossom mania I wanted to enjoy some fresh air and the serenity of a temple visit without the flag carrying tour leaders and their coach loads of chattering followers.
+I love spending time in Kyoto but in the midst of cherry blossom mania, I wanted to enjoy some fresh air and the serenity of a temple visit without the flag-carrying tour leaders and their coach loads of chattering followers.
 It was one of those days that led us to venture into the hills east of Kyoto to Mt Hiei (Shiga Prefecture) and explore Enryakuji.
-This peaceful mountain complex would be a great alternative for any visitor who doesn’t have the time or resources to travel out to Koyasan in Wakayama prefecture.
+This peaceful mountain complex would be an excellent alternative for any visitor who doesn’t have the time or resources to travel out to Koyasan in Wakayama prefecture.

 Enryakuji is the name given to both the group of Buddhist temples and the general area on Mt Hiei. it was made a world heritage site in 1994 but was surprisingly quiet on the day we visited and turned out to be a great day for some light hiking, mountain air and exploring somewhere slightly off the main tourist route.

 We took the train from Kyoto station to Sakamoto, it’s an easy trip on Japan’s efficient train network with good views of Lake Biwa along the way.
 It takes around 30 minutes and costs Y460 each way.
 There were a few English brochures with a map at the Sakamoto station, but finding our way wasn’t difficult.

 We headed up the main street opposite the station, towards the mountain and away from the lake.
 The large concrete Torii over the road let us know we were on the right path as we continued up the road.
 We stopped briefly at a convenience store to get some snacks and drinks for lunch having been warned that there would be little choice once up the mountain.

 Further up the road, we came to another Torii marking the entrance to the shrine, you take a left on the road immediately before it to get to the Sakamoto cable car station.